 For more on the special history of tekhelet blue, see Ehud Spanier’s history (details in Source Materials).

-[Note on print and internet sources focusing on these three colors, especially tekhelet: Many Jews involved in reconstructing exact colors of the Tabernacle and related work are deeply concerned with preparing for the Third Temple.]
+[CAUTION on print and internet sources focusing on these three colors, especially tekhelet: Many involved in reconstructing exact colors of the Tabernacle and related work are deeply concerned with preparing for the Third Temple.]